Battling addiction and ready for treatment?

 Addiction recovery is the process of medical and psychotherapeutic treatment for alcohol or drug addiction.
 What recovery looks like can vary from person to person and depends on factors like age, background, substance of choice, and existing mental health issues.

 Luckily, the recovery process has a reliable, well-researched model to follow.
-The five stages of addiction recovery are based on the Transtheoretical Model of Change, developed in the 70s while treating cigarette smokers that wanted to quit.
+The five stages of addiction recovery are based on the Transtheoretical Model of Change, developed in the 70s while treating cigarette smokers who wanted to quit.

 Don’t let the word “theoretical” confuse you; the Transtheoretical Model of Change is a proven method that shows people don’t change behaviors quickly and decisively.
 Instead, people change their behavior continuously through a cyclical process.